iii-org/akasha/readme.md

 ## Select different search type
-Using parameter **"search_type"**, you can choose different search methods to find similar documents , default is **merge**, which is the combination of mmr, svm and tfidf.
-Currently you can select merge, mmr, svm and tfidf.
+Using parameter **"search_type"**, you can choose different search methods to find similar documents , default is **merge**, which is the combination of mmr, svm and tfidf.**auto** is another strategy combine bm25/tfidf with svm and reranking.
+Currently you can select merge, mmr, svm and tfidf, bm25, auto.

 **Max Marginal Relevance(mmr)** select similar documents by cosine similarity, but it also consider diversity, so it will also penalize document for closeness to already selected documents.